National Slam Final 2019

 The draw for the order of each group will be made in advance of the event.

-Each team have been asked to prepare two team pieces.
 A team piece is one that is performed by 3 to 5 performers on stage at once each of whom must have a spoken role in the piece.

 Usual slam rules apply.